j-sokol/S3mobilePASS/README.md

 Wrapper of MobilePASSER that saves config to AWS S3.
 MobilePASSER is a reimplementation of the MobilePASS client in Python.

+A fork from [https://github.com/datr/MobilePASSER](datr), with added backend mode in S3 bucket.
+This way you can just specify S3 bucket and have configuration synchronized on all your devices.

+Also added support for Python 3 (3.6+).

 Installation
 ------------